12 Best Squat Rack Exercises You Should Try

 Performing lunges on a squat rack overcomes the problem of cleaning the weight up and onto your shoulders.
 Here’s how to perform this excellent leg developer:

-1. Position the J-pegs on the insides of the squat rack upright at shoulder level.
+1. Position the J-pegs on the insides of the rack upright at shoulder level.

 2. Set the safety bars to hip level.